mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

-The natural parameter function defines the negative log-likelihood $F(\theta, X)$ in (\ref{lasso_lossfunction}) and thus we can use Algorithm \ref{alg_1} with two modifications: first, we define the design matrix as a function of the included lags $L$ instead of the maximal order of the interactions, which we here fix to $k = 2$ (only pairwise interactions).
-Second, we do not apply an AND/OR rule, because the cross lagged effect of $X_s^{t-1}$ on $X_r^{t}$ is a different effect than the cross-lagged effect of $X_r^{t-1}$ on $X_s^{t}$ and so no parameter is estimated twice.
+We only included pairwise interactions because \pkg{mgm} does not implement higher order interactions for mVAR models.
+The canonical parameter function in Equation~\ref{can_par_mVAR} defines the negative log-likelihood $\mathcal{L} (\theta, X)$ in Equation~\ref{lasso_lossfunction} and we can therefore use Algorithm \ref{alg_1} with two modifications: first, we define the design matrix as a function of the included lags $L$ instead of the maximal order of the interactions, which we here fix to $k = 2$ (only pairwise interactions).
+Second, we do not apply an AND/OR rule, because the cross-lagged effect of $X_s^{t-1}$ on $X_r^{t}$ is a different effect than the cross-lagged effect of $X_r^{t-1}$ on $X_s^{t}$ and thus no parameter is estimated twice.
 Here we state the modified algorithm explicitly: